dthuang3/tetris-but-harder/PROPOSAL.md

 #### Project Description
 For this project, I wish to create a model of the classic Tetris game with a twist: the game pieces will be controlled by rotating precisely (rather than 90 degrees) and they will follow the laws of motion.
-Because of the significant gap in difficulty, scoring will be based on time spent alive without topping out, not based on the lines cleared.
+Because of the significant gap in difficulty, scoring will be based on time spent alive without topping out.
+Points will also be awarded for clearing a the first/bottom line.

 #### Background Knowledge
 The background knowledge I have for this project includes physics (mechanics) from class.
 Some base concepts that I will